Securing TEFA Funding for Your Family

 -

 There's no penalty for not using it.
-If you apply, get approved, and then decide to stick with public school, you simply don't use the funds.
+If you're approved and then decide to stick with public school, you simply don't use the funds.
 You report your public school enrollment and the account closes.
 No penalty.

 What You'll Need to Apply